ILIASSSSSSSSK/KernelSHAP_for_SAC_Explainability_in_Human_Robot_Collaboration/scripts/README.md

 ```
 This part finds where the games are stored.
 The location of the files are stored in a variable called file_names.
 Change this part of the code according to your preferences or just select your file_names manually after this part of the code.

-2. take_only_10_22_dur.py:
+- take_only_10_22_dur.py:

 This code filteres the games stored in file_names (which is defined with the same way as above).
 It does the following filtering:

-i) First it filters all games which have durations smaller than 10 timesteps or higher than 24 timesteps (that was decided based on the histogram ploted by the code above):
+i\.
+First it filters all games which have durations smaller than 10 timesteps or higher than 24 timesteps (that was decided based on the histogram ploted by the code above):

 blocks=range(1,521) #The total number of the games is 520 in that case.
 Change it so that it corresponds to your total number of games (number of games+1)
 durations=[]